 - Building a thickened edge slab on grade with normal soil conditions

 The following is a technical guide for slab-on-grade home construction.
-The design and dimensions of any slab will be determined by the size and design of the building that will sit on top of it, as well as the soil conditions where the slab will be poured.
+The design and dimensions of any foundation slab will be determined by the size and design of the building that will sit on top of it, as well as the soil conditions where the slab will be poured.
 Always consult an engineer before beginning construction as it's almost certain that you'll need one to stamp your drawings to get your foundations through Code.

-Slab-on-grade step by step for problem soils and high water tables
+Slab-on-grade step by step Instructions for problem expansive soils and high water tables

-- Hire an engineer to establish how to seat the footing.
+- Hire an engineer to establish how to seat the footing for the foundations.
 Soil tests will often be ordered to determine how to proceed.

-- On clay or unknown soils, engineers will sometimes insist on the construction of a compacted rubble trench to support the loads of the foundation.
+- On expansive clay, unknown soils or infill, engineers will sometimes insist on the construction of a compacted rubble trench to support the loads of the foundation.
 In this case, a trench is dug around the perimeter of the future house where there will be footings.
 Depths, widths and backfill specifications will be provided by engineers.
 See our page on raft slabs as an alternative to a thickened edge slab on grade foundation.

 1) When beginning with a rubble trench for the load bearing part of a foundation (as per instructions from an engineer), pit run gravel can be a more affordable option than crushed stone.

 2) Ask your contractor to protect topsoil for future use.
 Excavated topsoil should be placed in a designated spot and protected from washing away with a waterproof covering such as a tarp.